DeisData/deisdata.github.io/r/data-wrangling/index.md

     ## # … with 334 more rows, and 3 more variables: sex <chr>, year <dbl>,
     ## #   body_type <chr>

+## Wide and long data transformation

-Sometimes, it might be more useful to have data in a “wide” format, where columns represent different values or levels of a variable.
+Sometimes, it might be more useful to have data in a **wide** format, where columns represent different values or levels of a variable.
 We can reshape our data using two tidyr functions, `pivot_wider()` and `pivot_longer()`.